 - All other students will open a German bank account during the orientation programme which may be used for regular payments such as dormitory rent, health insurance etc. You will receive a debit card for withdrawing money.

 - There are places in Germany where payment by credit card is not possible and withdrawing money by credit card is quite expensive.
 In order to have cash available, we recommend to bring about 500 € cash for the first few days.
 Afterwards, the easiest way is to transfer money from your home country to your German bank account and withdraw it here with your debit card.

 Usually, you have to apply for scholarships in your home country.
 Therefore, we recommend to ask your home university which financial support might be available.

-ERASMUS+ is an EU-funded program supporting mobility between European universities.
-Therefore, students are only eligible for this grant, if their home university has been awarded an ERASMUS charta.
+ERASMUS+ is an EU-funded programme supporting mobility between European universities.
+Therefore, students are only eligible for this grant if their home university has been awarded an ERASMUS charta.
 Application always has to be made at the home university.

 for students from non-european partner universities (Baden-Württemberg-scholarship)

 The Baden-Württemberg-SCHOLARSHIP is open for exchange students from certain non-European partner universities.
 Please ask your home university if you are eligible for the Baden-Württemberg SCHOLARSHIP.

 Exchange students have to be nominated by their home university at the latest by 15 May for the next academic year (winter semester and summer semester).